Next Steps and How To Prepare

 • Use a reusable bag from home when you shop

-• Refill your water bottle each time, instead of buying a new plastic bottle
+• Refill your water bottle each time, rather than buying a new plastic one.

 How can businesses that use single-use plastics prepare?